eramdam/BetterTweetDeck/CONTRIBUTING.md

 ## Technical details and guidelines

-The project is written using [TypeScript](https://www.typescriptlang.org/) for most of the code.
-Some UI bits use [React](https://reactjs.org/) when possible and [dom-chef](https://github.com/vadimdemedes/dom-chef) when it's not, this isn't ideal but I'll try to work on a better solution in the future.
+The project uses [TypeScript](https://www.typescriptlang.org/) for most of the code.
+Some UI bits use [React](https://reactjs.org/) when possible and [dom-chef](https://github.com/vadimdemedes/dom-chef) when it's not; this isn't ideal, but I'll try to work on a better solution in the future.

 ### Project structure

-**Top level files and folders**
+**Top-level files and folders**

 - `artifacts/`: release files are generated into this folder
 - `config/`: configuration files picked up by Webpack at build time